 Given the release of PHP8, WordPress 5.6, and the Twenty Twenty-One theme, the focus of this release is on compatibility and quality of improvements.
 Therefore, it is just as fair for WooCommerce 4.8 to add support for the Twenty Twenty-One theme, which it did.

-The news is also changeable homescreen – now you can choose between two different layouts, make it a single or two columns.
+The news is also a changeable home screen – now you can choose between two different layouts, make it a single or two columns.
 Further, there is a new variation report that makes it easier to get insight into the sales of individual product variations.
 Apart from the mentioned features, there are also a few main fixes and stability improvements in this release.
-We’re really looking forward to their limited status page’s warning for untested extensions to major releases and reduced the memory usage of AJAX product search.
-Also, added shipping, tax, and fee lines to refund REST API end points.
+We’re really looking forward to their limited status page’s warning for untested extensions to major releases and reduced memory usage of AJAX product search.
+Also, added shipping, tax, and fee lines to refund REST API endpoints.
 There is a bonus of one new filter – You can determine if the product has options for the user to configure.

 There is another novelty that got us pumped – WooCommerce Mobile App!

 It`s a wish granted to every working-on-the-go eCommerce owner.
 This app makes it possible to create, edit, and publish products directly from your mobile, or save them as drafts for later.
 You can also process orders, and keep an eye on key stats in real-time.
 What`s nice about it is drastically reduces the chance of ever missing an order or review – Real-time alerts are here to blame!